vglazer/USRA/subgraph_finding/README.md

 (echo 100 8 0 0  60 100 25 4 1  1; echo "2 100 0 600 2  0 0  0" | ./bin/ggen | grep '\-1$') | ./bin/sub_search
 (echo 100 8 0 0  60 100 25 4 1  1; echo "2 100 0 600 2  0 0  0" | ./bin/ggen | grep '\-1$') | ./bin/sub_search > details.txt
 ```
 One benefit of the 1-step approach is that you avoid having to store the graph that `ggen` generated, which may in general be large, until `sub_search` actually finds some interesting subgraphs.
-The expensive part is usually the search, not the graph generation, so persisting the graph to disk doesn't buy you much anyway.

 Once you have the vertices you will generally want the edges, too, which you can then obtain by re-running `ggen` with the same arguments as before and redirecting the output to a file.
 The generated graph won't change, since the output of `ggen` is deterministic for a fixed random seed.